BattletechModders/CustomBundle/CustomAmmoCategories/README.txt

 									  result = 1.0 + (6-10)*0.1 = 0.6
 								      GunneryJammingBase if omitted in weapon def., ammo def. and mode def. assumed as 5.
-		"DamageVariance": 20, - Simple damage variance as implemented in WeaponRealizer "DistantVariance": 0.3, - Distance damage variance as implemented in WeaponRealizer "DistantVarianceReversed": false, - Set is distance damage variance is reversed "Cooldown": 2, - number of rounds weapon will be unacceptable after fire this mode "AIHitChanceCap": 0.3, - not used any more "DamageOnJamming": true/false, - if true on jamming weapon will be damaged
+		"DamageVariance": 20, - Simple damage variance as implemented in WeaponRealizer "Cooldown": 2, - number of rounds weapon will be unacceptable after fire this mode "AIHitChanceCap": 0.3, - not used any more "DamageOnJamming": true/false, - if true on jamming weapon will be damaged